platformsh/platformsh-docs/docs/src/guides/typo3/deploy/deploy.md

 weight: -80
 toc: false
 description: |
-    Now that you've made your changes, you'll create a project and integrate it with your TYPO3 repository, resulting in a Platform.sh deployment.
+    Now that your site is ready, push it to Platform.sh and import your data.
 ---

 ## Deployment

 With all of your files in place, it's time to create a project on Platform.sh, connect it to your repository and deploy your TYPO3 site.

 ### Push your changes